 Internships, Careers, and Employment

 A degree in biomedical engineering is a valuable asset.
 The degree lends itself well to flexibility–students who earn a biomedical engineering degree can choose to pursue a career in medicine, research, and engineering.
 In 2012, CNN Money listed “Biomedical Engineer” as the best job in America, in terms of personal satisfaction, stress level, benefit to society, and flexibility.
-The field offers significant job growth opportunities in the future, with the U.S. Bureau of Labor Statistics naming it the third fastest growing field in terms of employment–a 62% increase is expected from 2010 to 2020.
+The field offers significant job growth opportunities in the future, with the U.S. Bureau of Labor Statistics stating that employment of biomedical engineers is projected to grow five percent from 2019 to 2029.

 The wide variety of career options that are available to students who obtain a degree in biomedical engineering make it a particularly appealing degree to students, when coupled with the typically high starting salary and capacity to make strides for the growing healthcare industry.